|

 It's early 1980s,

-and these aspiring yuppies don't realize disco is already dead.
+and these aspiring yuppies don't realize that disco is already dead.
 In

 this film, we meet the same "Ivy League educated, yet entry job level"